dominatorul/Guides/setup.md

 2. Choose a mode to check FPS, temperature, voltage, usage, etc. It's recommended to use `Mini` or `Micro mode`.
 3. To exit the overlay, hold your `Ultrahand` key combo for 3 seconds.

+###Using EdiZon
+0. Download cheats.
+Launch `All-in-One Switch Updater` from the `hbmenu`.
+Move to `Download cheats` on the left panel, then select `Download GBAtemp.net cheat archive (ver xxxxxxxx)` from the right panel (this will only download cheats for the titles you have installed.
+If you want to download all available cheats you can select `Download GBAtemp.net cheat codes`).
+1. Launch a game and open `Ultrahand`.
+Select `EdiZon`.
+Click on `Cheats`.
+2. Enable and disable cheats by pressing A, a cheat is enabled if it says 'On'.
+Sometimes cheats may require turning them on and off for them to work.
+Ensure you disable cheats you are not using i.e. disable the 30FPS cheat if using the 60FPS cheat or disable the 720p cheat if using a 1080p cheat.

 ### Troubleshooting and Further Information

 - **READMEs:** For any questions or troubleshooting, refer to the READMEs of the respective tools.